Short Story Saturday: Veiled Intentions

 “Perhaps you would be interested in a divination.”

-“I should have known a simple mind like yours would not know such basic mystical terms.
-I am referring to the art of speaking with the dead.”
+Whether the bastard noticed my ire, he clearly did not care.
+Instead, he said disdainfully, “I should have known a simple mind like yours would be ignorant of such basic mystical terms.
+I am speaking of the art of speaking with the dead.”

-I growled.
-“I know what a divination is.
-I just cannot believe the audacity.
-To claim you have the power to do something like that is utter nonsense.”
+I roared, “I know what divination is!
+I just cannot believe the audacity!
+To claim you have the power to do something like that is utter nonsense!”

 My wife’s voice broke as she spoke.
-“So I… c-can really s-speak with m-my mother o-one more t-time?”
+“So, I can really speak with my mother one more time?”

-The slimeball gave her another smug smile as he caressed her hand.
-“Of course and for a true believer like you I won’t even charge the full price.”
+Another smug smile as he caressed my wife’s hand further.
+“Of course and for a true believer like you I won’t even charge full price.”

-“What?”
-Melinda screamed.
+“What?” my wife screamed.
 “You do not tell me what to do!”

 I repeated my command.
-“I said, get out.”
+“I said we’re leaving.”

-“It’s one thing to perform some basic magic tricks and fool some infantile minds, er, except my wife, of course, into thinking your trinkets have mystical properties.
-It’s a scam, an expensive scam I might add, but it’s mostly harmless.
-A fool and his money and that sort of thing.
-Er, except for my wife, of course.
-However, the people who you deceive when you convince them you can talk to the dead are desperate.
-They are blinded by the desire to speak with their loved ones one last time.
+My expression hardened.
+“It’s one thing to do some magic tricks that you’d find at a child’s birthday party and fool people into thinking that your little trinkets have mystical properties.
+Those who buy into that stuff are silly, sure, except for my wife, of course.
+But it’s mostly harmless.”
+I raised my index finger and directed it at the man.
+“But the people who are fooled into thinking that you can talk to the dead are desperate.
+They so badly want to converse with their loved ones one last time they’re willing to believe almost anyone.
 You are taking advantage of them.
 I ask you kindly to stop.”

 He smirked.
 “How can you be so sure?
 Perhaps I do have the power.
 As the bard once said, there is more to this world than what is accepted in your philosophy.”

 “I’m warning you one last time.
-Believe me, I have a way to convince you but I’m refraining for now as I’d rather not use it.
-Instead, I am beseeching you to stop.
-This is the closest I’ll ever get to begging.”
+I insist you stop.
+Believe me, I have a way to convince you.
+But I’d rather not use it so please, please stop.”

 The buffoon crossed his arms with a pompous flair.
 “I refuse.
 The divination is by far the most lucrative part of my business.
 It would be financial suicide to quit.”
 He paused.
-“Not to mention it would be a crime to refuse the world my gift.”
+“Not that money is my motivation to make divinations, of course.
+I merely want to help others with my gift.”

-I sighed and shook my head.
+I sighed one last heavy sigh and slowly shook my head.
 “It is no gift.
-Believe me, if you had the power to speak to the dead, if what you said was true, you wouldn’t call it a gift.
+Believe me, if you had the power, you would not call it a gift.
 I didn’t want to do this but I’m afraid you have left me with little choice.
 A conman like you deserves no better.”

 I moved my hands and arms.
-They flapped and flailed awkwardly as if the bones and joints were removed.
-It was apparently a comical scene judging by the smirk that curled on the arrogant man’s which eventually gave way to an insufferable, nasally laugh.
+They flapped awkwardly as if the bones and joints had been removed.
+My limbs flailed everywhere.
+It was apparently a comical scene and I will never forget the smirk curled upon the arrogant man’s lips nor will my mind ever rid itself of his insufferable nasally laugh.
 Such contempt will never be forgotten even if it did not last for very long.

 The asshole remarked how it was odd that the weather turned so suddenly.
 He also speculated on what could have caused the smell.
-He further commented it certainly was quite powerful as it made his legs wobble and his stomach churn.
-He felt as though he had just gotten off a rollercoaster.
+He further commented it certainly was quite a powerful scent as it made his legs wobble and his stomach churn, feeling as if he had finished riding a rollercoaster.

 Immediately, he fell backward.
-He crawled as quickly as he could on his back with his heels and elbows until he bumped into my shins.
+He crawled as quickly as he could on his back with his feet and elbows until he bumped into my shins.
 I looked down and saw the pitiful creature.
 His skin had turned pallid.
 His eyes were wide and bloodshot.
-His mouth was agape unable to close.
+His mouth was gaped unable to close.
 His voice was dry and raspy.
-He muttered noises that sounded like an attempt to express confusion over what was happening but came out as meek and gravelly rasps and groans as he struggled to breathe.
+He muttered noises that sounded like an attempt to express confusion over what was happening but came out as meek and gravelly whimpers and whines.

-Outside the door, there was nothing but a black void with white apparitions drifting erratically as if they were mad.
+Outside there was nothing but a black void with white apparitions drifting erratically as if they were mad.
 Noises emerged from them.
-Moans are the closest analog any language would be able to describe these sounds but they were unlike anything that had ever been heard by human ears.
-Yet somehow they conveyed emotions so lucid that a child could understand.
+Groans are the closest analog any language would be able to describe those sounds but they were unlike anything that had ever been heard by human ears.
+Yet somehow they conveyed emotions so lucidly that a child could understand.

 They were tormented.
 They were anguished.
 They were angry.
 They were in pain.